 On June 29, 2026, Comcast announced a tax-free spin-off of NBCUniversal under IRC §355.
 We walked the sum-of-the-parts overnight.
 Five distinct businesses — Residential Connectivity, Business Services Connectivity, Media, Studios, Theme Parks — carrying five different multiples that the consolidated tape does not credit.
 Base-case intrinsic value $46.47/share against $36.00 trading: a 29% premium and roughly $37 billion of equity unlock.
 Bear $33.37 / Bull $60.00 brackets the range.
 The case develops two strategic-buyer paths in detail: a Blackstone-led PE consortium for Universal Theme Parks (2.48x MoM / 20% IRR base case, with a sovereign-wealth anchor), and the whole-company scenarios for Berkshire and Apple.
 The Institute's editorial position appears in If We Ran Berkshire — Acquire NBCU.

-See also the practitioner landing page indexing the full Comcast case-study PDF library: cases/comcast-case-study.html.
+See also the practitioner landing page indexing the full Comcast case-study PDF library: the Comcast SOTP case study.

 This is a practitioner primer, not a valuation call.
 An informational overview of Danaher's structure (three segments, ~$185B mkt cap, ~$24B FY25 revenue), operating system (DBS — the Danaher Business System, with printable practitioner templates), leadership arc (Steve and Mitchell Rales founding 1984, Larry Culp scaling 2001-2014, Culp at GE 2018-present as the largest-scale DBS test), and place in the compounder taxonomy.
 Danaher is the exemplar of one specific archetype — the codified operating-system compounder — among four legitimate archetypes: Berkshire (owner-discretion), Constellation (permanent-capital VMS), LVMH (brand-portfolio), Danaher (operating-system).
 The 11-section memo walks Danaher today, the Rales origin, the Rales philosophy, DBS with seven printable practitioner checklists (VVC, PIT, Kaizen, Gemba, 5 Whys, X-matrix, GM readiness), DBS vs Six Sigma vs Toyota Production System, Larry Culp at Danaher, Larry Culp at GE (the three-way split), the three Danaher spinoffs (Fortive 2016, Envista 2019, Veralto 2023), the Rales family-office estate architecture, and the four-archetype compounder taxonomy.
 Free case memo, 20-tab financial model, 8-tab DBS practitioner toolkit, deck, and combined print edition.
 Not investment advice.